The holographic origin of future singularities and the role of spatial curvature in cosmic expansion: Curvature parameter and future singularity

-where the curvature parameter is denoted by $k$, as usual.
-Note that the curvature term behaves as an effective energy density scaling as $a^{-2}$, intermediate between radiation and matter, and therefore may dominate over the holographic term during certain stages of expansion, even if $|k|$ is small.
+where the curvature parameter is denoted by $k$, as usual and we also have defined $\mathbf{k}\equiv (1-\beta_{3})k$ leading to $0<|\mathbf{k}|<1$.
+As can be seen, the additional contribution arising from the extended model (\ref{eq:go}) is straightforwardly incorporated via the curvature term in the Friedmann constraint.
+Thus, in the case of zero curvature, $k = 0$, this additional term disappears.
+Note that the curvature term behaves as an effective energy density scaling as $a^{-2}$, intermediate between radiation and matter, and therefore may dominate over the holographic term during certain stages of expansion, even if $|\mathbf{k}|$ is small.
 This sensitivity is particularly relevant in the GO scenario, where local geometric quantities drive the dynamics.

 For comparative purposes, we first analyze the cosmological evolution for the flat case given by $k=0$, the deceleration parameter, $q\equiv -1 -\dot{H}/H^{2}$, is simply

 which is constant, and due to the definition of the constants $\beta_{1,2}$, we will always have $q<-1$, which represents a phantom evolution.
 This result highlights an important feature of the GO model: the emergence of phantom-like acceleration is purely geometric and does not require the introduction of exotic matter fields with $\omega<-1$.